Uploading photos

 Paper as a size reference

-Tracefinity uses a sheet of paper as a known-size reference to scale your outlines to real-world dimensions.
-Place your tools flat on A4 or Letter paper.
+Tracefinity uses a sheet of paper as a known-size reference to scale outlines to real-world dimensions.
+Place tools flat on A4 or Letter paper.

 Tips for good results

-• Shoot from above — aim for as close to directly overhead as you can.
+• Shoot from above -- aim for directly overhead.
 Perspective correction handles some angle, but straight-down gives the most accurate scale.

 Supported formats

 JPG, PNG, WebP, and HEIC.
-There's no hard file size limit, but large photos take longer to upload and process.
+There is no hard file size limit, but large photos take longer to upload and process.

 Paper size

-After uploading, you'll be asked to select A4 or Letter.
-Pick whichever you actually used — this determines the scale of everything downstream.
+After uploading, select A4 or Letter.
+Pick whichever you actually used.
+This determines the scale of everything downstream: tool outlines, bin dimensions, and exported STL geometry.